hanishtharwani123/QuickTalk_ChatApp/README.md

-# Quick Talk - Real-time Chat Applicatio
+# Quick Talk - Real-time Chat Application

 Quick Talk is a real-time chat application built with React.js and Firebase.
 Users can sign up, enter a room, and engage in real-time conversations with other users in the same room.